 Cost to Replace Missing Tire Valve Cap

 You can buy a big pack of tire valve caps at the local auto parts store for $10 or less.
 If you need something for a heavy-duty truck or you are looking for something fancy, you might pay more than the average.
-Plus, you don’t need anyone’s help to install valve stem caps, it only takes a few minutes
+You don’t need anyone’s help to install valve stem caps.
+It only takes a few minutes

 If you need to replace the valve stem in a tire, this is also a fairly easy process.
 If you are capable of doing it yourself, it might cost you about $10.
 Otherwise, expect to spend $25 to $50 at your local tire shop.